Joel West’s Blogs

 engent.blogspot.com

-The first (and thus far most time consuming) blog is Open IT Strategies, which I started in January 2007 and draws about five posts every week.
-Originally it was focused on open-ness as an IT strategy — which of course also means covering proprietary strategies — but today also looks frequently at creating successful business models despite increasing pressures for commoditization.
+• Open IT Strategies (January 2007-present): originally focused on open-ness as an IT strategy — which of course also means covering proprietary strategies — but today also looks frequently at creating successful business models despite increasing pressures for commoditization.
+It also considers more broadly issues of strategy, economic policy and accountability in public and private institutions.
+A summary of the first thousand articles was published in October 2009.

 • San Diego Telecom Industry (March 2007-present): news and commentary about the San Diego telecommunications industry (including Qualcomm and its CDMA technology), as a byproduct of my research for a planned book on the industry.